musa-atlihan/CarND-German-Traffic-Sign-Classifier-Project/README.md

 <img style='width:50%' align='middle' src='./images/freq-test.png'>
 </div>

 As seen from the frequency distributions, in each dataset, the number of examples are different for each class.
-When this is the case, an overfit may occur when training the model.
-Thus, for the last network model, data augmentation will be applied for train and validation sets.
+When this is the case, an overfit may occur while training the model.
+Thus, for the final network model ([scaled AlexNet](#c-the-alexnet-architecture)), data augmentation will be applied for train and validation sets.
 In addition, if the trained model guessing at random or most of the time guesses for a class with high frequency, a simple accuracy evaluation may not reflect the truth.
 Thus, besides the accuracy evaluation, another error metric called [f1-score](https://en.wikipedia.org/wiki/F1_score), where the [precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall) measures are used together, is also obtained for each class.

 ## The Model Architectures